 So you are looking for a place to further your studies, retire, or just move to and live?
-I have to commend you for considering the City of Victoria.
+I have to commend you for considering living in Victoria bc.

 If you must know the motto: Semper Liber which means Always Free!